Classes with a picture icon have images on the class detail page

 6051 Easy Introduction to Lace Knitting

-Learn how to work yarn-overs in a variety of combinations, including double yarn-overs; how to make those beautiful shaping lines with several important decreases; and how the two techniques combine to create lace patterns.
-We will also discuss the tools of lace knitting, including weights and fibers of yarn, lace needles, markers, and charts.
+Learn how to work yarn-overs in a variety of combinations including double yarn-overs; how to make those beautiful shaping lines with several important decreases; and how yarn-overs and decreases combine to create lace patterns.
+We will also discuss the tools of lace knitting including weights and fibers of yarn, lace needles, markers, and charts.